SubhrajyotiSen/RepoDownloader/README.md

 #Repo Downloader
-Add-on to download github repositories or sub-repositories
+Firefox add-on to download GitHub repositories or sub-repositories